michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2.md

 #### Interview Results (Question and Intent)
 It was free interaction with the interviewees so other discussions came up whiles using the template as a guide for the review.
-The table below captures the comments and the Things to Note and things ToDo
+The table below captures the comments and the Things to Note and things ToDo.

 <table>
   <tr>